Ruffneck (song)

 "Ruffneck" is a hip hop song recorded by American rapper MC Lyte.
-It was published on May 27, 1993, as the lead single from her fourth studio album, Ain't No Other (1993).
+It was published on May 27, 1993 by First Priority Music and Atlantic Street, as the lead single from her fourth studio album, Ain't No Other (1993).
 The song was produced by Aqil Davidson (of Wreckx-n-Effect) with Walter "Mucho" Scott, who along with Lyte have songwriting credits.